(last updated 26/12/2015)

-Welcome to VISIMPSCOT (Visual Impairment Scotland) I am, mostly based in Perth in Scotland but I will be in Papua New Guinea from late February for a year providing IT training.
+Welcome to VISIMPSCOT (Visual Impairment Scotland) I am, mostly based in Perth in Scotland but I will be in Papua New Guinea for 2016 providing IT training for the Provincial Capacity Building project run by UNDP..

 I can provide a range of services in both archaeology and computing where I specalise in helping the 'not for profit sector' and people with visual impairments or other disabilities.
 If you want more information on a topic choose a link in the list of pages on the right, or at the bottom of this page.
 Do not forget to check out the download pages in the training and visual impairment sections.
 For smaller Scottish charities I can also prepare and examine receipts and payments accounts for submission to the Office of the Scottish Charity Regulator